FAQS APPLICATION PROCESS

 Judges will score each criteria on a scale of 1 to 5.
 Projects will then be passed on to InnovaChile’s Subcommittee of Entrepreneurship and Innovation for the final judging round.

 When will we know the results?
 How will I be notified?
 Will I get any feedback if rejected?

-Application results for Generation 9 will be published on December 9th.
+Application results for Generation 10 are TBC.
 If your application is not eligible and didn't pass to our board of judges handled by YouNoodle, you'll receive an email specifying why this happened.
 If your application was reviewed by our board of judges but wasn't selected, you'll receive a letter from Start-Up Chile letting you know the application results.
 In this case, you can get feedback from the judges at YouNoodle: your rejection letter will let you know how to proceed.